-This is the last post in Ria’s series for The Skinny Confidential and this one is all about organizing your kitchen and pantry.
-She has shared amazing tips and tricks to help you organize everything from how to get started in your home, your morning smoothie/coffee station, to your skin care, to your random cabinets.
+This is the last post in Ria’s series for The Skinny Confidential and this one is all about your kitchen and pantry organization ideas.
+She has shared amazing tips and tricks to help you organize everything from how to get started in your home, your morning smoothie/coffee station and grocery lists, to your skin care, to your random cabinets.

 If you’re unfamiliar with Ria and her company RiOrganize, she is a superstar organizer.
 She has organized a ton of famous people’s homes ( including Chrissy Teigen ) and is just such a master of her craft.